LouisHyt/Express-session-Typescript/README.md

 ## 🤝 Contributing
 Feel free to submit issues and enhancement requests.

-## 📄 License
+## 📄 Infos
-This project is licensed under the ISC License.
+This project was made on my free time to learn more about Typescript, Express and session management/security.
+- 📅 Date : december 2024
+- ✍️ Author : Louis Hayotte